timker/docs/docs/_documentation/OpenAPI.md

 native clients for languages that [Add ServiceStack Reference](/add-servicestack-reference) doesn't support yet like Python and Ruby.

-### AutoRest Generated Clients
+### AutoRest Generated Clients vs Add ServiceStack Reference

-However AutoRest generated clients is similar to WCF Service Reference generated clients where the generated RPC-style Clients emits both implementation logic and models for sending each request that's coupled to external HttpClient and JSON.NET dependencies.
-This approach generates significantly more code generation that populates a directory containing
-[multiple implementation and Model classes](https://github.com/ServiceStack/ServiceStack/tree/master/tests/ServiceStack.OpenApi.Tests/GeneratedClient) generated for each Service.
+However AutoRest generated clients are similar to WCF Service Reference generated clients where it generates RPC-style Clients that emits both implementation logic and models for sending each request that's coupled to external HttpClient and JSON.NET dependencies.
+This approach generates significantly more code generation that populates a directory containing [multiple implementation and Model classes](https://github.com/ServiceStack/ServiceStack/tree/master/tests/ServiceStack.OpenApi.Tests/GeneratedClient) generated for each Service.